RateCity.com.au

 Insurance for homes under renovation can be more complex if you’re looking at larger projects.

-Insurers may be wary of providing home insurance during a major renovation, because your home may be often unoccupied for longer periods.
-If you move out of home during the renovation work and the home remains vacant for more than a pre-specified time (e.g. 60 days), the policy’s benefits may lapse.
+Insurers may be wary of providing home insurance during a major renovation due to the higher risk of accidents or home damage, and because your home may be unoccupied for a long period.
+If you move out of home during the renovation work and the home remains vacant for more than the insurer’s maximum length of time (e.g. 60 days), the policy’s benefits may lapse.

 If you plan to do the renovation work yourself as an owner-builder, your home and contents insurance may not be adequate.
-You may need builder's insurance in addition to the standard policy.
+You may need builder's insurance in addition to the standard policy - this may be a legal requirement in your state or territory if the renovation’s cost is above a minimum amount.
 If you hire extra contractors and subcontractors, you may want to make sure they have builder's insurance too.

 Do you need to modify your sum insured after the renovation?

-Completing a renovation project (especially a major project, such as adding extra rooms or storeys) can often affect the value of a property.
-As the property’s value may increase significantly, you may need to lift the sum insured for the home and contents insurance policy to ensure you get an appropriate payout if something goes wrong.
+Completing a major renovation project, such as adding extra rooms or storeys, can often affect a property’s value.
+As the cost of rebuilding the property may increase significantly, you may need to lift the sum insured for the home and contents insurance policy to ensure you get an appropriate payout if disaster was to strike in the future.

-At the same time, you could organise your own valuation of the property to give you a better idea of how much equity you now hold in the renovated property.
+At the same time, you could organise your own property valuation to get a better idea of how much equity you now hold in the renovated property.
 This could open more financial decisions up to you, such as refinancing your home loan or applying for a home equity loan.

 How can you pay for home renovations and fixes?